 The Summer Institute in Computational Social Science Chicago

-For the past several years Northwestern University has sponsored the Summer Institute in Computational Social Science in Chicago.
+From 2018 – 2021 Northwestern University sponsored the Summer Institute in Computational Social Science in Chicago.
 The purpose of the Summer Institute is to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
 The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).

 The instructional program involves lectures, group problem sets, and participant-led research projects.
 There are also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include text as data, website scraping, digital field experiments, non-probability sampling, mass collaboration, and ethics.
 There are ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.